ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 The legal notice marked as default is the one that applies to all organisations in your community that don't have another, more specific one configured.
-If no legal notice is defined then the one that applies to the test bed as a whole is automatically used.
+If no legal notice is defined then the one that applies to the Test Bed as a whole is automatically used.
 Note that you, as community administrator, can also view your community's default legal notice when you click the relevant link from the screen footer.

 Adding a new legal notice can be done in one of the following ways:

 * You can create a new legal notice from scratch by clicking the **Create legal notice** button.
-* You can copy the test bed's default legal notice by clicking the **Copy Test Bed legal notice** button.
+* You can copy the Test Bed's default legal notice by clicking the **Copy Test Bed legal notice** button.
 * You can copy one of your community's existing legal notices while editing its details.

 Create legal notice